sugarvillela/Stemmer/README.md

 eate
 eat.

-* These words are constructed from a hodgepodge of prefix and suffix rules, and of course the stemmer doesn't know which one is the right one.
+* These words are constructed from a hodgepodge of prefix and suffix rules, and of course the lemmatizer doesn't know which one is the right one.
 But you see that eat is on the list, and if your reference list is thorough enough, you can find it.

 * Given the root word, the traceback function returns the prefixes and suffixes
 > over